christopher-gomez/portfolio/README.md

 A static personal portfolio website.

-Fully responsive, reated from scratch, with no UI libraries or frameworks used, except React of course.
+Fully responsive, created from scratch with React, Material-UI, and love.